syedfaziz/iNeuron_Assignments/README.md

 # iNeuron_Assignments
-Contains the iNeuron Assignments solved by Syed
+Contains the iNeuron Assignments solved by me